• Skip to primary navigation

 seasoned eggplant and zucchini planks on a sheet pan

-The first step is prepping the eggplant and zucchini for roasting.
-Brush the veggies with olive oil and season with salt and pepper and set on a sheet pan.
+The first step is prepping the eggplant and zucchini for the cooking process.
+Brush the veggies with extra-virgin olive oil, season with salt and pepper, and set on a sheet pan.

 roasted eggplant and zucchini planks on a sheet pan